The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's I Get Around (signed) is estimated to be worth between £3,150 and £4,700.
-This etching print was created in 2002 and has an auction history of two sales since its entry to the market in April 2004.
-There have been no sales within the last 12 months or the last five years.
+The value of Damien Hirst’s I Get Around (signed) is estimated to be worth between £1,000 and £1,550.
+This etching print, created in 2002, has shown consistent value growth, with an average annual growth rate of 3%.
+This work has an auction history of three total sales since its entry to the market in April 2004.
+In the past 12 months, the average selling price was £1,130, across a single sale.
+Over the last five years, the hammer price has shown stability, with an average annual growth rate of 2%.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis